apache/cassandra/test/fuzz/main/README.md

 ### Option 2: Running things manually lower in the stack:

-The make file has a stress target where you can more directly access all available ARGS rather than restricting yourself to the convenience script above.
-If you're using an external cluster (i.e. `./bin/cassandra -f`, CCM, docker, kubernetes, or just a deployed cluster), the mini stress tool can be used directly as follows:

 To start a workload that performs a concurrent read/write workload, 2 read and 2 write threads for 60 seconds against a in-jvm cluster you can use the following code: